 For much of its first century, Genesee & Wyoming was a 14-mile railroad serving a single customer in upstate New York.
-The company has since grown to be a leading owner and operator of short line and regional freight railroads serving more than 800 customers over nearly 10,000 miles of track in five countries.
+The company has since grown to be a leading owner and operator of short line and regional freight railroads serving more than 2,000 customers over 15,000 miles of track in five countries.

 Mortimer B. Fuller III, great grandson of Edward L. Fuller, purchases a controlling interest in GWRR – still a 14-mile railroad serving principally one customer.

 A holding company, Genesee & Wyoming Industries, is formed and the GWRR merged into it to facilitate diversification of the business.
 The company enters the rail car leasing and management business primarily focused on covered hoppers to serve the salt industry.

 The Staggers Act deregulates railroads, which are then allowed to dispose of routes that they could not operate profitably, helping to restore their financial health.
 Locally, Fuller works with NYDOT, the B&O and D&H in the restructuring of Conrail and the rail system serving International Salt, then the largest rail shipper in New York State.
 He learns the contribution that small railroads can make to improving rail system efficiency at a time when the industry is struggling and constrained by lack of capital for investment.

 1985 – 1996

 During post-Staggers Act restructuring, G&W’s acquisitions are 100% domestic, including the 1996 purchase of Rail Link, a leading provider of industrial switching and port rail services.
 Now focused on short line and regional freight railroads, the company changes its name to Genesee & Wyoming Inc. and goes public in June of 1996.

 Acquisitions during this period include:

 1985: Dansville & Mount Morris Railroad

 1987: Louisiana & Delta Railroad